 - Quadrant v.
-Vertin: In a one-week trial in Delaware Court of Chancery, represented defendants against allegations of breach of fiduciary duty, breach of contract and fraudulent transfer.
-See Am Law Litigation Daily, 10/21/2015 (“a resounding win” in a “literal bet-the-company case” defeating claims “seeking hundreds of millions of dollars and a court order that would have forced [defendant] to liquidate all its assets and close its business entirely”).
+Vertin: In a one-week trial in the Delaware Court of Chancery, successfully represented defendants against allegations of breach of fiduciary duty, breach of contract, and fraudulent transfer.
 David also argued the appeal to the en banc Delaware Supreme Court which upheld the trial win.
-See “Del.
-High Court Affirms Athilon Win In Note Buyback Suit,” Law360, 11/1/2016.

-- MASTR Adjustable Rate Mortgages Trust 2006-OA2 et al v.
-UBS: In a one-month trial in the Southern District of New York, represented plaintiff in breach-of-warranty suit regarding three residential mortgage-backed securities trusts.
-See “UBS Team Hid Tanking FICO Scores From S&P, Judge Hears,” Law360, 4/19/16; “UBS Handed Setback in $2 Billion Mortgage Buy-Back Lawsuit,” Bloomberg, 9/6/2016.
+- MASTR Adjustable-Rate Mortgages Trust 2006-OA2 et al v.
+UBS: In a one-month trial in the Southern District of New York, successfully represented plaintiff in breach-of-warranty suit regarding three residential mortgage-backed securities trusts.

 - ResCap bankruptcy litigation: Represented the ResCap Liquidating Trust in suits against dozens of loan originators for indemnity and breaches of contract arising from the sale of defective mortgage loans, achieving settlements of $590 million.